JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/fixtures/transcript.rst

 Fixtures are decorators from pytest, which needs an import.
 This decorator registers the function name as a fixture.
-For us, player_one will construct and return a Player instance.
+For us, player_one will construct and return a Player instance, providing type hinting along the way.

     * Generate pytest.fixture
     * def player_one() -> Player: